ivanpaulovich/todo/README.md

 ## Use Cases

 The application is designed around the uses cases of a Todo List app.
-The user can:
+The user can do the following:

 * Add a todo item.
 * List the todo items.